kulics/koral/book-en/asynchronous.md

 In other languages ​​it can be considered `async/await` for asynchronous programming end-solutions.

-The task data type we use here is `tsk`.
 ## Asynchronous Declaration
 So how to declare a function asynchronously?
 Use `~>` on it.